Assembly.LoadFile Method (String, Evidence)

 Version 2.0 or later of the common language runtime is currently loaded and path was compiled with a later version.

-securityEvidence is not Nothing.
-By default, legacy CAS policy is not enabled in the .NET Framework 4; when it is not enabled, securityEvidence must be Nothing.
+securityEvidence is not null.
+By default, legacy CAS policy is not enabled in the .NET Framework 4; when it is not enabled, securityEvidence must be null.

 Use the LoadFile method to load and examine assemblies that have the same identity, but are located in different paths.
 LoadFile does not load files into the LoadFrom context, and does not resolve dependencies using the load path, as the LoadFrom method does.
 LoadFile is useful in this limited scenario because LoadFrom cannot be used to load assemblies that have the same identities but different paths; it will load only the first such assembly.